Heroic though they might be, adventurers can’t spend every hour of the day in the thick of exploration, Social Interaction

 .
 This cost is in addition to your normal lifestyle Expenses

-or training with a set of tools.
-Your GM might allow additional training options.
+with a set of tools.
+Your GM might allow additional Training

 First, you must find an instructor willing to teach you.
 The GM determines how long it takes, and whether one or more Ability Checks